 This allows you to define names at the Remote Terminal level or at the Sub-Address level.
-The "File" menu allows you to save or load files containing name definitions - these are XML files that are validated using the schema file "UserNames.xsd".
+The "File" menu allows you to save or load files containing name definitions - these are XML files that are validated using the schema file "UserNames.xsd" or CSV files which can be selected with the "Save as type" of the save dialog.

 Any defined names will be shown in the tree-view on the left side of the dialog box.
 In the example shown here, RT01 has been assigned the name "ECU", RT02 has been assigned the name "RADAR", RT02 Transmit SA03 has been assigned the name "2T3", etc. Note that it is a good idea to keep the names as short as you reasonably can so that they will fit in the display area of the other controls and forms in AltaView that display the names.
+The Color field allows the specification of the color that will be used to display the message in the CDP Graphical Time Viewer.